MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-dimensional-model-report.md

 :::image type="content" source="media/desktop-dimensional-model-report/desktop-load-tables.png" alt-text="Screenshot of Load tables in Navigator.":::

-Check that the data types of the columns match those in the following table.
+Check that the data types of the columns match the data types in the following table.
 To let Power BI detect data types for you, select a query, then select one or more columns.
 On the **Transform** tab, select **Detect Data Type**.
 To make any changes to the detected data type, on the **Home** tab, select **Data Type**, then select the appropriate data type from the list.

 :::image type="content" source="media/desktop-dimensional-model-report/power-query-change-data-types.png" alt-text="Screenshot of Check the data types of the columns.":::